Murari (2001 film)

-Murari is a 2001 Indian Telugu-language supernatural family drama film written and directed by Krishna Vamsi.
-The film features Mahesh Babu in the title role along with Sonali Bendre, Lakshmi, Sukumari, Kaikala Satyanarayana, and Gollapudi Maruthi Rao.
-The film marks Bendre's Telugu debut.
-Mani Sharma composed the music, while Ram Prasad handled the cinematography.
-Peter Hein debuted as action choreographer with this film.
-The film marked the last on-screen appearance of veteran Telugu actor Dhulipala Seetarama Sastry.
+Murari is a 2001 Indian Telugu-language supernatural romantic family drama film written and directed by Krishna Vamsi.
+It stars Mahesh Babu in the title role, alongside Sonali Bendre, Lakshmi, Sukumari, Satyanarayana, and Gollapudi Maruthi Rao.
+The film features music composed by Mani Sharma and cinematography by Ram Prasad.
+It marks the Telugu debut of Sonali Bendre and action choreographer Peter Hein.
+Additionally, it serves as the final on-screen appearance of veteran actor Dhulipala.